 This post may contain affiliate links.
 Read my disclosure policy.

+- Maximum flavor.
 When you roast mushrooms, you bring out their natural umami flavor.
-And coating them in a simple marinade makes them extra succulent while retaining all of their nutrients like fiber, Vitamin B, Vitamin C, and potassium.
+And coating them in a simple marinade makes them extra succulent.

 - Mushrooms – white button mushrooms are shown here, but you can also use cremini or baby portabello mushrooms, or even large portabellos cut into evenly-sized pieces.